Aerospace and Defense

 - Mobile OTP (smart phones, tablets) – installed on user’s device

-- Desktop OTP (desktops, laptops) – installed on user’s device
+- Browser OTP (desktops, laptops, tablets, smart phones) – installed on user’s device

 Very Low Cost: